lachlan/crystal-simplog/README.md

 # SimpLog

-Crystal lang shard which provides a file-based `Log::Backend` that supports automatic log file rotation, compression, and purging.
+Crystal language shard which provides a file-based `Log::Backend` that supports automatic log file rotation, compression, and purging.

 ## Installation